cinchy-co/Documentation/data-syncs/supported-data-sync-sources/cinchy-event-broker-cdc/README.md

 **"New" Example:**

-In the below filter, we only want to sync data where the `[Approval State]` of a record is newly 'Approved'.
-For example, if a record was changed from 'Draft' to 'Approved', the filter would sync the record.
+In the below filter, we only want to sync data where the `[Approval State]` of a record is newly `Approved`.
+For example, if a record was changed from `Draft` to `Approved`, the filter would sync the record.

 {% hint style="info" %} Due to internal logic, newly created records will be tagged as both **New** and **Old**. {% endhint %}